-By: /s/ Michael J. Blodnick Name: Title: Secretary By: /s/ John S. MacMillan Name: Title: President
+By: /s/ Michael J. Blodnick Name: Title: Secretary Name: Title: President

 ARTICLE 1.
 NAME.
 The name of the corporation is GB, Inc. (hereinafter referred to as the "Corporation").

 ARTICLE 2.
 REGISTERED OFFICE AND REGISTERED AGENT.
 The address of the registered office of the Corporation in the State of Delaware is 1209 Orange Street, in the City of Wilmington, County of New Castle.
 The name of the registered agent at such address is The Corporation Trust Company.